blue-forest/.github/profile/README.md

 We called this language **drop'in**, and we decided to open source our foundations codebase to share our researches with the community.

-Our final service is under development but we are currently working on a [WebAssembly compiler](https://github.com/blue-forest/dropin) with Rust as the main language.
+Our final service is under development but we are currently working on a [cross-platform application compiler](https://github.com/blue-forest/dropin) with Rust as the main language.
 Our current priority is to create a stable version for compilation involving documentation and testing.
 If you are interested in the project, you can [read more on our documentation](https://dropin.recipes).

 Language usage and contributions guides will gradually be uploaded.
 We are and will always be open to your contributions, thank you for your help !